firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in [*]

 Reason:     I'm basically against compressing your kernel on setups that
-            use fast storage solutions, but since I'm on a slow 5400rpm HDD.
-            Therefore,I had to go with LZ4 compression method as it's decompression speed is the fastest, and decompression speed is what matters when measuring boot times.
+            use fast storage solutions, but since I'm on a slow 5400rpm HDD I had to go with LZ4 compression method as its decompression speed is the fastest, and decompression speed is what matters when measuring boot times.